xari/xari-dev/content/blog/recently/index.md

 None of them could launch their own TV shows without any credentials or experience.
 Meanwhile, my YouTube subscriptions consist of one-man shows by people with an idea and a camera, and millions of subscribers before they were 30 years old.

-Traditional rewards no longer exist, but the opportunity to launch our careers into the stratosphere is all around us.
-But it is still hard to succeed, despite how many examples of success we see around us.

 > Our motivations today come from within.
 Our goals are success and health.
 Our life is like a project, its worth measured by our accumulation of those things.
 No longer obedience-subjects, we are **achievement-subjects**.
 If the rejects of disciplinary society were madmen and criminals, the rejects of achievement society are depressives and losers.

 ##### Surviaval is the new success.